balmli/com.samsung.smart/README.md

 ## Device: SamsungLegacy

-For older TVs, that respond to http://TV-IP-ADDRESS:55000
+For older TVs, that respond to port 55000.

 #### Triggers